-Depending on your personal preference and risk tolerance, you can gain exposure to the HS50 by trading with IG.
+You can gain exposure to the HS50 by trading or investing.
+Your choice may depend on your personal preference and risk tolerance, or the trading hours of the index.
 The differences between the two methods are summarised in the table below:

 |Trading the HS50||Investing in the HS50|